Classical deformations of noncompact surfaces and their moduli of instantons: Geometry and topology of

-\begin{remark} In contrast with $\mathcal Z_k (\tau)$, the surfaces $Z_k$ have nontrivial moduli of vector bundles.
-For example, \cite[Thm.\,4.11]{ballicogasparimkoppe2} shows that the moduli of rank $2$ bundles on $Z_k$ with splitting type $(j, -j)$ has dimension $2j-k-2$. \end{remark}
+\begin{remark} In contrast with $Z_k (\tau)$, the surfaces $Z_k$ have nontrivial moduli of vector bundles.
+For example, \cite[Thm.\ 4.11]{ballicogasparimkoppe2} shows that the moduli of rank~$2$ bundles on $Z_k$ with splitting type $j$ has dimension $2j-k-2$. \end{remark}

-\begin{remark} Consider the threefold $W_1:=\Tot(\mathcal O_{\mathbb P^1}(-1) \oplus \mathcal O_{\mathbb P^1}(-1))$.
-In \cite[Thm.\thinspace 4.3] {amilburubarmeiercallandergasparim} it is proven that, for appropriate choices of numerical invariants, there are isomorphisms of moduli spaces of vector bundles on $W_1$ and moduli spaces of vector bundles on the surfaces $Z_k$.
+\begin{remark} Consider the threefold $W_1 := \Tot (\mathcal O_{\mathbb P^1}(-1) \oplus \mathcal O_{\mathbb P^1}(-1))$.
+In \cite[Thm.\ 4.3] {amilburubarmeiercallandergasparim} it is proven that, for appropriate choices of numerical invariants, there are isomorphisms of moduli spaces of vector bundles on $W_1$ and moduli spaces of vector bundles on the surfaces $Z_k$.
 Thus, from the point of view of moduli of bundles this threefold presents similar behaviour to our surfaces.
 However, from the point of view of deformation theory they are quite different.
-Indeed, we observe that $H^1(W_1, \mathcal T_{W_1})=0$, hence there are no classical deformations of $W_1$. \end{remark}
+Indeed, we observe that $\H^1 (W_1, \mathcal T_{W_1}) = 0$, hence there are no classical deformations of $W_1$. \end{remark}

-\subsection{The affine structure of $\mathcal Z_k (\tau)$}
+\subsection{The affine structure of $Z_k (\tau)$}

-As a corollary to Theorem \ref{decomposable}, we are able to show that any nontrivial deformation $\mathcal Z_k (\tau)$ of $Z_k$ admits the structure of an affine variety.
+As a corollary to the splitting principle of Theorem \ref{decomposable}, we are able to show that any nontrivial deformation $Z_k (\tau)$ of $Z_k$ admits the structure of an affine variety.
 We state part of the proof as a separate lemma.

-\begin{lemma} $\mathcal Z_k (\tau)$ has the resolution property, i.e.\ every coherent sheaf has a (global) resolution by locally free sheaves. \end{lemma}
+\begin{lemma} $Z_k (\tau)$ has the resolution property, {\it i.e.}\ every coherent sheaf has a global resolution by locally free sheaves. \end{lemma}

-\begin{proof} This follows from \cite[Prop.\,8.1]{totaro} by noting that $\mathcal Z_k (\tau)$ has affine diagonal since intersections of affine sets are affine. \end{proof}
+\begin{proof} This follows from \cite[Prop.\ 8.1]{totaro} by noting that $Z_k (\tau)$ has affine diagonal since intersections of affine sets are affine. \end{proof}